the1bit/amaretto/amaretto/README.rst

 (install without cache: pip install amaretto --no-cache-dir  )

     Note:
-    After the update please execute the following command from shell or PowerShell `pip show amaretto` If you can see that not the latest version is installed, please execute `pip uninstall amaretto` to unistall it.
+    After the update please execute the following command from shell 'pip show amaretto' If you can see that not the latest version is installed, please execute 'pip uninstall amaretto' to unistall it.

 Core module